Chile mining unions threaten action over government bid to block pensions withdrawal

 The government has long opposed the Congress-backed raids on the country's privately-held pensions, the backbone of the free market system and base for its capital markets.

-Chilean senators on Thursday are due to debate and vote on a plan to allow a third pandemic-era drawdown from pensions, which has already been approved by the chamber of deputies and is expected to receive cross-party backing.
+Chilean senators on Thursday greenlighted a move to allow a third pandemic-era drawdown from pensions, which had already been approved by the chamber of deputies.
+The bill now returns to the chamber of deputies on Friday where lawmakers will either opt to adjust amendments or proceed to a final vote.

 Congress already approved two previous withdrawals of 10% from pension pots in July and December, with the help of members of Pinera's Chile Vamos coalition who defied instructions to vote the initiatives down.